NeilSinclair/prompt_workshop/ms_copilot/ms_copilot2.md

 Although we still produce best-in-class gasoline tools, part of our strategy going forward is "battery-first" as this aligns with customer needs and our goal to be more sustainable.
 Our innovation focus is also on robotics (e.g. auto-lawn mowers) and IoT connectivity with our tools.

 We produce products for both commercial and consumer clients, with a focus on high quality products.

+- We give it access to a Sharepoint folder

+**User Message:** Please llist the files you have access to

+**User message:** Please can you look at the attached company annual reports from us (STIHL) and Stiga.
+I want you to do the following:

+- Give me the top three most important points from each report
+- Highlight similarities in the reports of each company
+- Highlight differences in the reports of each company
+- Please explain the competitive advantage or niche of each company relative to the other